bobeobibo/phigaro/Readme.md

                         num of threads (default is num of CPUs)
 ```
 Running time depends on the size of your input data and the number of CPUs used.
-The approximate running time for a fasta file of 20MB is about 7-8 minutes.
+The approximate running time for a metagenomic assembly file of 150MB is about 20 minutes.

 ## Output
 The output is in .bed format